 Deploy in a high-availability or load-balancing environment

-• Devolutions Server instances are not able to discover the public name of the whole infrastructure.
-It must be provided using a few different strategies.
+• Infrastructure discovery: Devolutions Server instances cannot automatically detect the public identifier of the entire infrastructure.
+It must be manually specified using a few defined strategies.

-• To prevent the use of out-of-date data and thus improve the user experience, it is essential to employ a server affinity strategy due to the heavy reliance on server cache for storing tokens and managing user membership data (such as UserGroups/Roles).
-While you may select any method for server allocation (such as round-robin or random assignment), maintaining server affinity thereafter is crucial.
+• Server affinity: To ensure data is current and enhance user experience, a server affinity strategy is critical due to the reliance on server cache for token storage and user membership data (such as UserGroups/Roles) management.
+Although any server allocation method (such as round-robin or random) can be used initially, maintaining server affinity is imperative thereafter.

-• Our security layer prevents token reuse.
-Therefore, it validates the client IP address.
-It is essential that the true origin information be relayed downstream to the Devolutions Server instance.
+• Security measures: Our system prevents token reuse by validating the client IP address, ensuring that the original client information is accurately relayed to the Devolutions Server instance.

 Messages